Bhaisajyaguru: Thailand

 The Phra Kring is a metallic statuette in the image of a meditating Buddha, which is only made in Thailand.
-The Phra Kring is essentially a Mahayana-style Buddha image, despite the fact that Thailand adheres to Theravada Buddhism, which traditionally only reveres the 28 earthly buddhas and arahants.
+The Phra Kring is essentially a Mahayana-style Buddha image, despite the fact that Thailand adheres to Theravada Buddhism, which traditionally only reveres the 28 earthly Buddhas and arahants.
 The beliefs about the powers of the Phra Kring, are that the Phra Kring is the image of Pra Pai Sachaya Kuru (พระไภษัชยคุรุ Bhaisajyaguru] the medicine Buddha.
 The image is normally in the posture of sitting and holding an alms bowl or a guava, gourd or a vajra.

-This was a fully enlightened Buddha, who has the miracle that he who hears his name in passing, or see his image, will be healed, and live a long healthy and prosperous life with wealthy standing.
-Of all the other Buddhist countries who revere it, only Thailand makes its amulet.
-The Phra Kring in most cases (except in the odd example where Muan Sarn powders prevent the sound), will have a rattling bead inside it.
-The reason for this rattle sound, made by a sacred bead of Chanuan Muan Sarn or other relic, is that it is the name of the medicine Buddha resounding, as you pass along your way, healing and blessing you with safety, health, prosperity, metta for auspicious friendly loving kindness.
-Some Phra Kring however do not make a sound that is audible to humans, but still have a piece of Chanuan within, which emits the name of the medicine Buddha silently, only audible on the spiritual plane.
+According to the tradition, this was a fully enlightened Buddha, who holds the miraculous power to heal and ensure a long, healthy, prosperous life and wealthy standing to those who hear his name (even in passing) or see his image.
+Among all the other Buddhist countries who revere this figure, only Thailand makes its amulet.
+The Phra Kring, in most cases (except in the rare instance where Muan Sarn powders prevent the sound), contains a rattling bead inside.
+The rattle sound, produced by a sacred bead of Chanuan Muan Sarn or other relic, represents the name of the medicine Buddha resounding.
+Some Phra Kring, however, do not make a sound that is audible to humans, but still contain a piece of Chanuan within, which emits the name of the medicine Buddha silently, only audible on the spiritual plane.